 I have advanced much of this research through successful efforts to obtain external and internal funding.
 As a graduate student, I was awarded a Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship for field research and a Mellon / American Council of Learned Societies (ACLS) Dissertation Completion Fellowship.
 Since starting my position at the University of Minnesota Duluth, I have been awarded nationally-competitive awards, including the American Association of University Women (AAUW) American Fellowship, a National Endowment for the Humanities (NEH) Summer Stipend Grant, and the American Political Science Association (APSA) Fund for the Study of Women and Politics Research Grant.
 The Fulbright-Hays, ACLS, AAUW and NEH have competitive funding rates around 10%.
 I have also competed for internal funding and been awarded six research grants through the University of Minnesota system and five through the University of Minnesota Duluth.
 The most noteworthy of these is the highest honor that can be conferred on a junior faculty member in the University of Minnesota System: the McKnight Land-Grant Professorship, which is a two year endowed professorship for promising junior faculty.
 I will continue efforts to pursue external funding through competitive sources such as the National Science Foundation, the Harry Frank Guggenheim Foundation, and the American Council of Learned Societies.

 Over the next few years, I will continue my research agenda on state responsiveness to marginalized groups.
 I will complete revisions of my book manuscript Engendering State Institutions and resubmit this to Oxford University Press.
-I will also complete the book manuscript, Violence and Immigration, with Cecilia Menjívar.
+I will also complete the book manuscript, Gender Violence and Immigration, with Cecilia Menjívar.
 In addition, I have several papers (solo authored and co-authored) at the early stages where I test the propositions in Engendering State Institutions across a broader set of cases in other regions in the world, including African and Asian countries.
 I am also beginning to explore broader questions about backlash against women’s rights by investigating policy setbacks and reversals.
 Over the course of my career, my principal aim is to significantly advance scholarship on marginalized groups by investigating state responses to their interests.